-With public services under more pressure than ever before, the government needs to find new ways of delivering public services that meet and exceed the public’s expectations, and provide value to the taxpayer.
+With public services under more pressure than ever before, the government needs to find new ways of delivering services that meet and exceed the public’s expectations, and provide value for money to the taxpayer.
 Evidence has demonstrated that the mutual model can be a viable alternative to delivering public services, compared to in house or traditional outsourcing.

 The government is committed to an economy that works for all, where employees, customers and communities have a say in the way their public services are delivered.
 The mutual model empowers employees by ensuring they have a say in the way the organisation is run.
 Several studies have shown that a more engaged workforce means a happier and more productive workforce.
 This results in better quality services, more satisfied customers and ultimately better value for money for the taxpayer.

 The government has been supporting the development and growth of Public Service Mutuals for the past 7 years.
 Click the links below to see details on some of the past support programmes for Mutuals.